akil-ahmed3/cv-task/readme.md

 2. created a function, fron there returned them in csv format.

 **Task 4**
-For task four I have used flask
+For fourth task I have used flask and jinja2

 Process: